 Hi.
 I’m somewhat new to food allergies (diagnosed as an adult) and I’m really struggling with what to say when people offer me food.
 I don’t want to say no and disappoint them.
 Please help.

 I’m sorry to hear that you’re struggling with this.
 Honestly, I’ve seen that it doesn’t matter when you were diagnosed, this is something a lot of free-from people struggle with.
 I think personality type also plays a role.
 It’s extra hard to say no if you’re a people-pleaser by nature.
 Here are some strong thoughts I want to share.
-It might be hard to sit with.
+It might be hard to sit with, so be warned.

 1: You are under zero obligation to eat any food offered to you.